Bonnie and Clyde: Gang and family members

-Jones had left Barrow and Parker six weeks after the three of them evaded officers at Dexfield Park in July 1933.
+W.D.
+Jones had left Barrow and Parker six weeks after the three of them fled Dexfield Park in July 1933.
 He reached Houston and got a job picking cotton, where he was soon discovered and captured.
 He was returned to Dallas, where he dictated a "confession" in which he claimed to have been kept a prisoner by Barrow and Parker.
 Some of the more lurid lies that he told concerned the gang's sex lives, and this testimony gave rise to many stories about Barrow's ambiguous sexuality.
 Jones was convicted of the murder of Doyle Johnson and served a lenient sentence of fifteen years.

-He gave an interview to Playboy magazine during the excitement surrounding the 1967 movie: "That Bonnie and Clyde movie made it all look sort of glamorous, but like I told them teenaged boys sitting near me at the drive-in showing: 'Take it from an old man who was there.
+Jones gave an interview to Playboy magazine during the excitement surrounding the 1967 movie: "That Bonnie and Clyde movie made it all look sort of glamorous, but like I told them teenaged boys sitting near me at the drive-in showing: 'Take it from an old man who was there.
 It was hell.
 Besides, there's more lawmen nowadays with better ways of catching you.
 You couldn't get away, anyway.
 The only way I come through it was because the Good Lord musta been watching over me.
 But you can't depend on that, neither, because He's got more folks to watch over now than He did then.'"

-W.D.
 Jones was killed on August 20, 1974, in a misunderstanding by a jealous boyfriend of a woman whom he was trying to help.

 Methvin was convicted in Oklahoma of the 1934 murder of Constable Campbell at Commerce.
 He was paroled in 1942 and killed by a train in 1948.
 He fell asleep drunk on the train tracks, although some have speculated that he was pushed by someone seeking revenge.
 His father Ivy was killed in 1946 by a hit-and-run driver.
-Parker's husband Roy Thornton was sentenced to five years in prison for burglary in March 1933.
-He was killed by guards on October 3, 1937, during an escape attempt from Eastham prison.
+Parker's husband, Roy Thornton, was sentenced to five years in prison for burglary in March 1933.
+He was killed by guards on October 3, 1937, during an escape attempt from Eastham Prison Farm.

 1958: Parker was portrayed in the media as a dominant tough girl who ran a gang of several subservient men, such as in The Bonnie Parker Story.

 By 1967's Summer of Love, Penn's film gave the outlaws a new image for a new generation who had no personal recollection of the historical couple's bloody exploits some 33 years earlier.